 Then there is, of course, the classic, Wan Chai.
 They claim they have the best siumai in the whole of Binondo and I just couldn’t agree more!
 They always serve it steaming hot, tender, and complete with condiments!
 You should also try their hakaw, shark’s fin, sweet and sour pork, pancit canton, beef ho-fan, and basically anything you can eat from their menu!

 Wan Chai Tea House – photo by Webbline

 Time to go to the weekend market.
-The First United Building along Escolta also serves as the venue for Saturday Future Market that features unique finds like old Manila memorabilia, edgy fashion accessories, artisanal cooking, and lovely art pieces.
+The First United Building along Escolta also serves as the venue for Saturday Future Market which features unique finds like old Manila memorabilia, edgy fashion accessories, artisanal cooking, and lovely art pieces.
 The expo is being mounted by 98B collaboratory in partnership with First United Building and Escota Commercial Association.
-When shopping, try to also engage in a conversation with the artists merchants manning the shops.
+When shopping, try to also engage in a conversation with the artists and merchants manning the shops.
 You might be in for an interesting weekend chat with a stranger as they try to share their stories of passion for their craft.
-I was able to score a pretty red leather purse from Busy Cocoon during their first time to showcase their products on the said market.
+I was able to score a pretty red leather purse from Busy Cocoon during their first time showcasing their products on the said market.

 Saturday Future Market in Escolta – photo by Manillenials